 Equipped with an artistic footing and a scientific toolbox, we challenge a place and accentuate its inherent qualities.
 We contrast the existing and create tension between the character of the place and the architectural design that elevates the meaning of the place.

 Pragmatic and unromantic.
 Contextually aware but without melancholy.

 That is what we demand of ourselves when we are trusted with the responsibility to re-imagine or create an irreplaceable place – to evoke its core and illuminate its potential.

-With Founder and Creative Director Dorte Mandrup firmly at the wheel, the team drives headfirst into complex architectural tasks armed with unconditional curiosity and an undying love for the process of finding an original take.
+With Founder and Creative Director Dorte Mandrup firmly at the wheel, we dive headfirst into complex architectural tasks armed with unconditional curiosity and undying love for finding an original take.

 The art of the successful transformation lies somewhere between the past and the future.
-When faced with the task of transforming – or adding to – an existing building, Dorte Mandrup immerses itself in a process of analyzing existing structures and functions and of researching future needs and desires.
+When faced with the task of transforming – or adding to – an existing building, Dorte Mandrup immerses itself in a process of analysing existing structures and function, and in researching future needs and desires.
 Somewhere in the middle – in the present – lies the potential for innovation, whether it be found by stripping down to a fundamental, original structure or by preserving an idea or a quality.